Generic name: estazolam (es TA zoe lam)

 What other drugs will affect estazolam?

-Taking estazolam with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
+Taking estazolam with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
 Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may affect estazolam, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.